Utopian and dystopian fiction: Ecotopian fiction

 In ecotopian fiction, the author posits either a utopian or dystopian world revolving around environmental conservation or destruction.
-Danny Bloom coined the term "cli fi" in 2006, with a Twitter boost from Margaret Atwood in 2011, to cover climate change-related fiction, but the theme has existed for decades.
+Danny Bloom coined the term "cli-fi" in 2006, with a Twitter boost from Margaret Atwood in 2011, to cover climate change-related fiction, but the theme has existed for decades.
 Novels dealing with overpopulation, such as Harry Harrison's Make Room!
-Make Room! (made into movie Soylent Green), were popular in the 1970s, reflecting the widespread concern with the effects of overpopulation on the environment.
+Make Room! (made into movie Soylent Green), were popular in the 1970s, reflecting widespread concerns with the effects of overpopulation on the environment and on individuals' quality of life.
 The novel Nature's End by Whitley Strieber and James Kunetka (1986) posits a future in which overpopulation, pollution, climate change, and resulting superstorms, have led to a popular mass-suicide political movement.
 Some other examples of ecological dystopias are depictions of Earth in the films Wall-E and Avatar.

 While eco-dystopias are more common, a small number of works depicting what might be called eco-utopia, or eco-utopian trends, have also been influential.
 These include Ernest Callenbach's Ecotopia, an important 20th century example of this genre.
-Kim Stanley Robinson has written several books dealing with environmental themes, including the Mars trilogy.
+Another are Kim Stanley Robinson's works.
+He has written several books dealing with environmental themes, including the Mars trilogy.
 Most notably, however, his Three Californias Trilogy contrasted an eco-dystopia with an eco-utopia and a sort of middling-future.
 Robinson has also edited an anthology of short ecotopian fiction, called Future Primitive: The New Ecotopias.
-Another impactful piece of Robinson's is New York 2140 which focuses on the aftermath of society after a major flooding event, and can be seen through both a utopian and dystopian lens.
+Another impactful piece of Robinson's is New York 2140 which focuses on a society dealing with the aftermath after a major flooding event, and can be seen through both a utopian and dystopian lens.

 There are a few dystopias that have an "anti-ecological" theme.
 These are often characterized by a government that is overprotective of nature or a society that has lost most modern technology and struggles for survival.
 A fine example of this is the novel Riddley Walker.